Last Updated on

 Water Hardness Measurement:

-Water harness analysis divided in three parts namely total hardness,calcium hardness & magnesium hardness.
+Analysis of Water harness divide in three parts namely total hardness,calcium hardness & magnesium hardness.

-After that sample is titrated against EDTA solution and sample color will change from wine red to blue.
+After that titrate the sample against EDTA solution and sample color will change from wine red to blue.
 This is the end point of total hardness titration.

 Determine the calcium hardness by titration sodium hydroxide solution is added to the sample to maintain pH & then murexide indicator is added.
 Sample color turns into pink & titrate the sample against EDTA solution this time sample color will change from pink to purple.
 This is the end point of calcium hardness test.